 A good support team can make a huge difference.
 Leaders of the support teams are advised to attend the briefings organised by Oxfam.

-- Support teams should familiarise themselves with the trail beforehand.
-Prior to the event, the walkers and support team should survey all the support points to ensure they know exactly where to meet.
+- Support team members should familiarise themselves with the trail beforehand.
+Prior to the event, walkers and their support teams should survey all support points to ensure they know exactly where to meet.

-- You should have a map showing the precise location of the checkpoints (CPs) and a timetable showing your team’s estimated time of arrival at each CP.
-(Please refer to P.29-35 for the Suggested Timetable for Walkers section.)
+- You should have a map showing the precise locations of the CPs and a timetable showing your team’s estimated time of arrival at each CP.
+(Please refer to P.47 for the Suggested Timetable for Walkers section.)
 You can also refer to the Oxfam Trailwalker online tracking system for teams’ last arrived checkpoint.

-- Mobile phones and pagers help a lot for teams and support teams to communicate with each other.
-Test the reliability of the phones and pagers before the event as transmission signals may be weak in some areas.
+- Mobile phones make communication easier between teams and support teams.
+Test the reliability of the phones before the event as transmission signals may be weak in some areas.
 Try to use text messages in these areas.

 - Keep in close contact with the walkers during the event.
 To avoid traffic congestion, you should arrive at CPs not more than 30 minutes before the estimated arrival time of your team.

 - Plan what you will carry (please refer to 41 “Suggested Checklist”).
 We suggest that walkers avoid drinking alcohol during the event or at the Finish Point as they might have an allergic reaction after having walked for hours.

 - CPs can be very cold at night.
 Wear warm clothes.
-Bring a torch and be prepared for a wait.
+Bring a torch and be prepared to wait.
 Some CPs can be very crowded, so please be patient.

-- It is also important that support teams have sufficient food and drink as well as other essentials if they wish to accompany the participating team to walk for a certain section.
+- It is also important that support team members have sufficient food and drink as well as other essentials if they wish to accompany the participating team to walk for a certain section.
 Please avoid blocking other participating teams on the trail and give way to other teams when appropriate.

-- Support teams should discard trash at refuse collection points and should not leave any items at support points.
+- Support teams should discard trash at refuse collection points and should not leave any items including leftover foods at support points.
 You are also welcome to place trash into recycle bins / recycle bags at Checkpoints if available.
 Please keep the area clean.

-- Please try to use public transport or reduce the number of support vehicles where possible.
+- Please try to use public transport where possible.
 Parking has become a problem as the event has grown.
 The police will not make exceptions for Oxfam Trailwalker support teams when issuing tickets for illegal parking.
-If you will be driving, please remember to leave plenty of time for traffic jams, and be prepared to park some distance away from the CPs and walk the rest of the way.
+If you will be driving, please remember to leave plenty of time to allow for traffic jams, and be prepared to park some distance away from the CPs and walk the rest of the way.

-- A free shuttle bus service will be provided at the following points:
+- A free shuttle service will be provided at the following locations:

-- Between the Start Point at Pak Tam Chung and CP2 at Pak Tam Au from noon to 10 pm, 16 November (circular route)
+- Between the Start Point at Pak Tam Chung and CP2 from noon to 22:00, 15 November.